Craig Gerber (creator): Creation of Sofia the First

-Gerber was approached by Nancy Kanter, a writer at Disney Junior who asked him for an idea for a children's show revolving around a princess during her childhood.
-He was determined to give a modern spin of the classic “fairy tale” element of the pitch.
-Thus, in November 2012, Sofia the First was created.
+Gerber was approached by Nancy Kanter, a writer at Disney Junior, who asked him for an idea for a children's show revolving around a princess during her childhood.
+He was determined to give a modern spin of the classic fairy-tale element of the pitch.
+In November 2012, Sofia the First was created.

-When Gerber was stuck in traffic while driving in Los Angeles, he immediately looked at his childhood and found inspiration with his own home life to create a show with a family that many children could identify with.
-Growing up in a Stepfamily, he wanted to emulate how it is normal this type of situation is for people.
-In the program, he provides the young princess with a stepsister, stepbrother, and stepdad; something that is a new territory for her.
-Gerber's then three-year-old son, Miles, was also an influence for him, constantly making believe, sometimes even as a princess, which led him to provide a character that he could relate to.
+When Gerber was stuck in traffic in Los Angeles, he looked at his own childhood and was inspired to create a show with a family many children could identify with.
+Growing up in a Stepfamily, he wanted to emulate how normal this type of situation is.
+In the program, he provides the young princess with a stepsister, stepbrother, and stepdad.
+Gerber's then three-year-old son, Miles, was also an influence, constantly making believe, sometimes even as a princess, leading Gerber to write a character his son could relate to.

-The character that Gerber created, Princess Sofia, was designed to be a role model for both boys and girls.
-Gerber stated in an article “In a world where many young girls want to dress up as princesses, Sofia could serve as a positive role model, displaying traits and learning lessons that young girls (or boys) will retain long after they trade in their gowns for other costumes.”
+The character Gerber created, Princess Sofia, was designed to be a role model for both boys and girls.
+Gerber stated in an article, “In a world where many young girls want to dress up as princesses, Sofia could serve as a positive role model, displaying traits and learning lessons that young girls (or boys) will retain long after they trade in their gowns for other costumes.”